1. Look at aged photos of yourself

 2. Choose a SMART goal

 As obvious as this may sound, concentrating on things that make you happy seems to help motivate healthy behaviors.
-In a 2012 study published in the Archives of Internal Medicine, older patients with high blood pressure were examined to see whether positive thinking promoted medication adherence, or proper taking of their blood pressure pills.
+In a 2012 study published in the Archives of Internal Medicine, older patients with high blood pressure were examined to see whether positive thinking and optimism promoted medication adherence, or proper taking of their blood pressure pills.
 Half of the 222 patients were coached to identify things in their lives that triggered positive feelings, and to incorporate those positive thoughts into their day.
 Control subjects simply got information about hypertension and goal-setting in general.

 At the end of twelve months, the positive-thinking study group showed significantly better adherence to their medication regimen.
 The researchers cite other studies that showed positive thinking helps patients imagine a connection between the effort they’re expending, and a good outcome – as well as helping subjects to be more receptive to warning messages about their lifestyles and behavior.